johnhenry/understate/readme.md

 Understate aims to be similar to Redux, but with some parts abstracted out of the core library.

-In addition, Understate provides a mechanism for memorizing and retrieve states by id.
+In addition, Understate provides a mechanism for indexing and retrieve states by id.

 Understate does not enforce immutability.
 However, using immutable objects as values for state has number advantages related to performance, correctness, and reasonability.
 Consider using it in conjunction with a library such as [Immutable](https://github.com/facebook/immutable-js/).